 Hair and Beauty salons can achieve four possible awards: Registered (R), 3, 4 and 5 star.
-Barbers and Blow-dry Salons can achieve one level of Recognition.
+Barbers and Training can achieve one level of Recognition.
 Other Good Salon Guide recognition includes Blow-dry Bars, ECO Salon, Extensions Artist, Colour Expert, and Creative Excellence.

 The criteria is based on a set of 'Yes' and 'No' questions.
 A salon moves through the different ratings until it gets a 'No', at which point the rating goes back to the level where 'Yes' had been answered for every question.

 The foundation for every rating is the training and qualifications achieved by the staff and management, and as the salon works through the questions the level increases as does the ratings achieved.
 This may be the percentage of staff having achieved for example an NVQ Level 3, and we also take into account the number of years of management experience the owner or manager has.
 A salon with a five star rating will have more staff with higher qualifications and more experienced managers.
 The bottom line is that anyone can open a hair or beauty salon in the UK and Ireland without any training or qualifications, so our criteria is designed to protect the public.